 It ain’t no question Wop is a legend,” he goes on.
 “He’s my momma’s favorite rapper.
 We used to ride around in the car listening to him.
 It’s crazyI’m signed tohim now.”

 Maintaining this momentum, he joined Pooh and Foogiano for “SoIcyBoyz” on the blockbuster compilation Gucci Mane Presents: So Icy Summer.
-The video tallied 1.4 million YouTube views and the project would be plugged by the likes of Complex, UPROXX, and more.
-It also set the stage for more to come.
+The video tallied 1.4 million YouTube views and

 By embracing his scars, Big Scarrgives hip-hop one of its realest storiesout there.